tencent cloud

 Note:

-cloudapp init command is currently in preview edition.
-Its usage and parameters may be adjusted subsequently.
+cloudapp init is currently a preview feature, and its usage and parameters may be adjusted in the future.
 Currently, cloudapp init only downloads template code locally.
-More template codes can be viewed in the Cloud App's GitHub repository.
+More template code can be viewed in the GitHub repository on the Marketplace.

 Composition of Installation Package